 Aretha Franklin Wears Rose Gold Dress for Third Day of Public Viewing

+Aretha Franklin Has a Third Outfit Change on Final Day of Public Viewing Before Funeral

 Aretha Franklin had not one, not two, but three outfit changes for her public viewings in Detroit.